movementlabsxyz/MIP/MIP/mip-34/README.md

 At an abstract level, the L2 chain increases by a new block in each (L2) round, and this block is the successor of the block in the previous round, the _predecessor_.
 Initially, there is a _genesis_ block with no predecessor.

-**Sequencer-Batch**.
-Each round corresponds to the processing of a _sequencer-batch_ of transactions which is proposed by the _sequencer_ (can be centralized, decentralized, shared).
+**ProtoBlock**.
+Each round corresponds to the processing of a batch of transactions, called _protoBlock_, which is proposed by the _sequencer_ (can be centralized, decentralized, shared).

 **L2Block**.
 For the vast majority of cases we mean L2Blocks, thus we will omit the "L2-" prefix, i.e. by _block_ we mean L2Block.
-A node with execution capability is in charge of validating the transactions in a sequencer-batch and calculate the new state.
-Since the sequencer-batches are provided by the sequencer, the new state and the state roots for a block are deterministic.
-For a sequencer-batch $b$ the state is $S_b$ and the state root is $H(S_b)$.
-From the sequencer-batch $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the sequencer-batch and the state root).
+A node with execution capability is in charge of validating the transactions in a protoBlock and calculate the new state.
+Since the protoBlockes are provided by the sequencer, the new state and the state roots for a block are deterministic.
+For a protoBlock $b$ the state is $S_b$ and the state root is $H(S_b)$.
+From the protoBlock $b$ and the state $S_b$ the block $B$ is computed (which contains the information of the protoBlock and the state root).

 **superBlock**.
 L2Blocks can be constructed and confirmed on L2 at a higher rate than is feasible for L1.
 We group L2Blocks into a _superBlock_ that is confirmed together.

 **Local validation**.
-Since a block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the sequencer-batch.
+Since a block is deterministically calculated we say a block (and the associated new state) is _validated locally_ once the execution engine calculates it from the protoBlock.

 The validity judgement to be made is:
 > [!NOTE]
-> Given a block $B$ (predecessor), a sequencer-batch of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?
+> Given a block $B$ (predecessor), a protoBlock of transactions $txs$ and a successor block $B'$, is $B'$ the^[the MoveVM is deterministic and there can be only valid successor.] _correct_ successor of $B$ after executing the sequence of transactions $txs$?

 The term _correct_ means that the successor block $B'$ (and the state it represents) has been computed in accordance with the semantics of the MoveVM, which we denote  $B \xrightarrow{\ txs \ } B'$.